RobotComponents/RobotComponents-Documentation/docs/Simulation/Path Generator.md

 **Note:** Every [Action]({{ site.baseurl }}{% link docs/Code Generation/index.md %}) except Move Actions will be ignored.
 The [Inverse Kinematics]({{ site.baseurl }}{% link docs/Simulation/Inverse Kinematics.md %}) component can be used to calculate the axis values for a specific [Joint Target]({{ site.baseurl }}{% link docs/Code Generation/Declarative Actions/Joint Target.md %}).

 **EXPERIMENTAL:** This component does an estimation of the path and robot movements!
 The following limitations are known:
-- It ignores the speed data.
+- It ignores speed data values.
-- It ignores the auto axis configuration (if used).
 - It ignores zone data (movement precision) values.

 ## **Input Parameters**